 Goldman worked for Jeff Koons from 2011 - 2013 and then again from 2014 - 2017 in sales, auctions, and exhibitions, including Koons’s 2014/15 career retrospective for which she liaised with the Whitney Museum of American Art, Centre Pompidou, and Guggenheim Bilbao.
 She also oversaw Koons’s personal art collection.
 Other past professional experience includes Paul Kasmin Gallery from 2013-2014, where she worked in sales with such artists as Walton Ford, James Nares, and Les Lalanne.
 Goldman was the founding co-curator and co-creator (with Gerard McNamee) of the Quarterly Art Soirée (The QAS), an all day arts event that featured programming ranging from film screenings to contemporary art showcased throughout Webster Hall in New York.

-She received a Master’s degree in Art Business from the Sotheby’s Institute of Art and a Bachelor’s degree in Art History and Drama from New York University.
-She is currently studying part-time towards a Master’s in Art History at Hunter College.
+She received a Master’s degree in Art History from Hunter College, a Master’s degree in Art Business from the Sotheby’s Institute of Art and a Bachelor’s degree in Art History and Drama from New York University.